manuel-di-iorio/sse-node/README.md

       http = require("http");

 http.createServer((req, res) => {
-    if (req.url !== "/sse") return;
+    if (req.url !== "/sse") return res.end();

     // This will open a SSE connection on the request and will send the message to the client.
-On disconnection, a message is logged.
+    //On disconnection, a message is logged.
     const client = SSE(res);
     client.send("Hello world!");
     client.onClose(() => console.log("Bye client!"));